There's something new in the air at NASA.

 - Real-time, system-wide safety assurance in which tools are developed for use in creating a prototype of an integrated safety monitoring and assurance system that can detect, predict and prevent safety problems in real time.

-- Assured autonomy for aviation transformation that will enable the utilization of higher levels of automation and autonomy across the aviation system, particularly as it relates to unmanned aerial systems and remotely piloted vehicles.
+- Assured autonomy for aviation transformation that will enable the utilization of higher levels of automation and autonomy across the aviation system.

 Continuing the Legacy